This website has been designed to navigate using word search.

 How do I register to vote?

-Bring two separate pieces of identification to the voting place.
+Bring two separate pieces of identification to the voting place at the time of voting.
 You do not need to register in advance.
+The Village does not use a voters list and does not offer advance voter registration.

 Identification must prove who you are and where you live – or you may make a solemn declaration about where you live.
 One piece of identification must include your signature.

 The BC Services Card when combined with a Driver’s Licence is considered one piece of identification.
-Acceptable identification includes your Driver’s Licence, social insurance card, BCID card, citizenship card, ICBC Owner’s Certificate of Insurance and Vehicle Licence, property tax notice, credit card or debit card, and utility bill.
+Acceptable identification includes a BC driver’s licence, social insurance card, BCID card, citizenship card, citizen or membership card issued by a First Nation, ICBC Owner’s Certificate of Insurance and Vehicle Licence, property tax notice, credit card or debit card, and utility bill.

 Voter’s Guide to Local Elections in B.C.